 Mission & Vision

-The State Democracy Research Initiative’s mission is to foster academic research on state-level democracy, government institutions, and public law across the nation.
-The Initiative aims to shine a spotlight on the states, which traditionally receive less attention than the federal government in legal scholarship and education, and to serve as a resource for academics, policymakers, and advocates across the country.
+The State Democracy Research Initiative seeks to advance research and dialogue on state-level democracy, government institutions, and public law across the nation.
+By focusing on the states, which traditionally receive less attention than the federal government in legal circles, the Initiative serves as a much-needed resource for academics, courts, policymakers, advocates, and the public.

 Featured Updates